Ted Aoki Award

 Ted Aoki Award for Best Paper in Curriculum Studies published in the Alberta Journal of Education Research (AJER)

-The Ted Aoki Award for Best Paper in Curriculum Studies is a non-monetary award of excellence established in honour of the life and work of Canadian curriculum scholar Dr. Ted Aoki.
-His ground-breaking unique contribution to reconceptualizing curriculum through attentiveness to pedagogical relationship, subject matter, and culture has significantly shaped the field of curriculum studies.
-His influence on curriculum scholars who studied under his guidance at the University of Alberta has left a long-lasting legacy.
-This prestigious award is presented by the Alberta Journal of Educational Research (AJER) every year to an author or authors who, in their article, have engaged deeply with the question of the relationship between curriculum theory and education in ways that “allow us to free ourselves of the tunnel vision effect of mono-dimensionality” (Aoki, 2005, p.
+The Ted Aoki Award for Best Paper in Curriculum Studies is a non-monetary award of excellence established in honour of the life and work of the most prominent Canadian curriculum scholar of his time—Dr. Ted Aoki.
+His ground-breaking and unique contribution to reconceptualizing curriculum through attunement to pedagogical relationship, subject matter, and culture has shaped the field of curriculum studies.
+His influence on several generations of curriculum scholars who studied under his guidance at the University of Alberta, has left a long-lasting legacy.
+This prestigious award is presented by the Alberta Journal of Educational Research (AJER) every year to an author or authors who, in their article, have engaged deeply in the question of the relationship between curriculum theory and classroom practice in ways that “allow us to free ourselves of the tunnel vision effect of mono-dimensionality” (Aoki, 2005, p.
 94).

 Aoki, T. T. (2005m).
 Toward curriculum inquiry in a new key.
 In W. F. Pinar & R. L. Irwin (Eds.), Curriculum in a new key: The collected works of Ted T. Aoki (pp. 89–110).
 Mahwah, NJ: Lawrence Erlbaum.

 • The award will be granted to the author/s of the paper published in AJER that makes a significant contribution to the field of curriculum studies.